 So what do I do when the nerve pain hits?

 Firstly, breathe.
 Breathing in a controlled manner has been seen to calm the nervous system.
 This is a nerve issue in most cases, so by calming the nerve, you can aid in calming the pain.
+Click here for a video on optimal breathing.

 In most cases no, if it’s hitting both sides at the same time, and your pain is unrelenting with no let off, then yes.
 But again, in most cases it is not necessary.
 Especially before being assessed.